These very pretty attachments are Crochet Flowers and they can look really stunning on your projects.

 The charm is attached to the brad exactly the same way as it is in the paper flowers section

-Make them in different colours to match your theme, or maybe two colours to ring the changes.
+Make lots of them in different colours to match your theme, or maybe two colour flowers to ring the changes.

-There are many books on how to make these flowers in lots of different styles.
+There are many books available on how to make these flowers in lots of different styles.

 Stitch some beads onto them to make them sparkle.